torvalds/linux/Documentation/teaching/labs/deferred_work.rst

 The purpose of this task is to exercise the synchronization between a deferrable action (a timer) and process context.
 Setup a periodic timer that monitors a list of processes.
 If one of the processes terminate a message is printed.
-Processes can be dinamically added to the list.
+Processes can be dynamically added to the list.
 Use the *3-4-5-deferred/kernel/* skeleton as a base and follow the **TODO 4** markings to complete the task.

-When the *MY_IOCTL_TIMER_MON* command is received check that the given process exists and if so added to the monitored list of processed and then arm the timer after setting its type.
+When the *MY_IOCTL_TIMER_MON* command is received check that the given process exists and if so add to the monitored list of processes and then arm the timer after setting its type.

 .. hint:: Use :c:func:`get_proc` which checks the pid, finds the
 	  associated :c:type:`struct task_struct` and allocates a